4ms/4ms-vcv/README.md

 ## 4ms Company VCV Rack Modules

-These are the [4ms Company's](https://4mscompany.com/) Eurorack modules for the [VCV Rack](https://vcvrack.com/) platform.
+These are [4ms Company](https://4mscompany.com/) Eurorack modules for the [VCV Rack](https://vcvrack.com/) platform.

-There is also the MetaModule hub, used for creating patches to run on the MetaModule.
+This also contains the MetaModule hub module, used for creating patches to run on the MetaModule hardware.

-### Building VCV Rack Plugin
+### Building the VCV Rack Plugin

 You must have the Rack-SDK on your computer already.
 Set the environment variable `RACK_DIR` equal to the path to the location of Rack-SDK.
 For